Do International Students Need a Work Permit?

 Question: I am a Manager in a hotel and have had a couple of foreign students who have recently graduated from a BC college or university tell me that they can come and work for me.
 All I need to do is to offer them a job and they will get a work permit.
 I have been turning these students away because I am reluctant to offer a job to someone who doesn’t already have a work permit and I’m not in a position to sponsor them through the Temporary Foreign Worker Program.
 Any suggestions?

 Answer: Immigration, Refugee and Citizenship Canada (IRCC)’s Post Graduate Work Permit (PGWP) allows students who have graduated from an eligible BC post-secondary program to work for up to three years to obtain Canadian work experience.
-These students must apply for the PGWP within 90 days of graduating and have a valid study permit when they apply for their work permit.
-Applicants may even begin working full-time after submitting their PGWP application and while waiting for a decision, as long as they have a valid study permit, have completed their program of study, were eligible to work off-campus with a study permit and, did not work off-campus more than 20 hours per week during academic sessions.
+These students must apply for the PGWP within 90 days of graduating and must have a valid study permit at the time of application.
+Applicants may even begin working full-time after submitting their PGWP application and while waiting for a decision, as long as they have a valid study permit, have completed their program of study, were eligible to work off-campus with a study permit and, did not work off-campus more than 20 hours per week during regular academic sessions.
 Permits are issued for varying terms, depending on the applicant’s educational program.
-The government will issue a work permit to a new graduate without the requirement of first having a job offer.
+IRCC will issue a work permit to a new graduate without the requirement of first having a job offer.
 This is good news for the new graduate and for the employer.
 From the graduate’s perspective, he/she can apply for a PGWP and then go looking for a job.
-From your perspective the new graduate comes with the work permit already in hand and you do not need an LMIA to hire them